 Rural electric co-op managers and boards do not provide their member-owners with sufficient access to information to make the best decisions about co-op governance.
 In many states, including Minnesota, this has created rural electric co-ops that are essentially unregulated monopolies.
 People do not have a choice as to where they can get their energy, the cost of the power, or the rules governing their participation.
 These utilities are resistant to change and deaf to the concerns of their member-owners.
 Energy freedom does not exist here – Energy Democracy is the remedy.

 Rather than creating economic opportunities by relying on electricity generated within local co-ops, rural electric co-ops export your dollars to buy dirty and expensive forms of remote electricity generation—specifically, coal.
-Despite growing member-owner support for energy efficiency, clean energy, self-sufficiency, local control, and a climate action, rural electric co-ops today are not delivering on their founding people powered principles.
+Despite growing member-owner support for energy efficiency, clean energy, self-sufficiency, local control, and climate action, rural electric co-ops today are not delivering on their founding people-powered principles.
 Today, rural electric co-ops look and act too much like profit-driven corporations.
 Even worse, most rural electric co-ops have been coerced into signing sixty-year contracts for dirty expensive coal.
-This severely limits opportunities for locally produced and locally owned power AND keeps utility rates high, trapping rural communities in a failing, extractionist, fossil fuel based economy.
+This severely limits opportunities for locally produced and locally owned power AND keeps utility rates high, trapping rural communities in a failing, extractionist, fossil fuel-based economy.

 Rural electric co-ops can transform rural America